microsoft/aitour26-BRK443-efficient-model-customization-with-microsoft-foundry/session-delivery-resources/speaker-notes.md

 <!--
 _speaker_notes:

-This is where Azure AI Foundry can help!!
+This is where Microsoft Foundry can help!!
 With the latest updates, you have faster models, easier workflows and features like Developer Tier that help you test fine-tuned models without hosting fees - just the cost of inference!

 Let's take a closer look!